 I had received an invitation to an event but had no desire to go.
 It was one of those invitations where you feel highly obligated to go and desperately hope that you already have something on your calendar before even looking at the date.
 (Sigh!
 Please tell me you’ve had the same dilemma!)
-After giving it quite a bit of thought, I decided to decline the invitation since it wasn’t something that I wouldn’t enjoy.
+After giving it quite a bit of thought, I decided to decline the invitation since it wasn’t something that I would enjoy.

 After letting them know that I wouldn’t be attending I patted myself on the back because I was so proud that I followed through and actually said no. But then I started to feel guilty and self-doubt crowded my mind.
 “Am I a loser for not attending?
 Will I be letting the other attendees down?
 Why can’t I be more like so and so?”

 Just as quickly as the self-doubt came the Lord spoke truth into my heart and reminded me of the words that my pastor has shared with us many times.
 “Sometimes you have to say no to the good so you can say yes to the best.”

 No…it’s a word our society doesn’t like to say.
 We flippantly say yes to everything without thinking of the huge impact these two letters can make in our life.

 Stop doing things because you feel obligated to do them.

 Even as I read the words from Crystal Paine’s book, Say Goodbye To Survival Mode, they rang true to my heart.
 Listen and see if they resonate with your heart as they did mine!

 “Stop letting people manipulate you into a miserable existence.
 Stop doing things because you feel obligated to do them.
 Stop doing things because you’re afraid of what people might think of you if you don’t do them.
 Stop over-committing yourself.”